 R. Kullberg 1983 to 1992 Hawk Anti-inflation and austerity attitude from early 1970s: "especially under Mr. Kullberg, the bank has become increasingly monetarist in its approach" (FT, 1984, 33); Kullberg (1984): "monetary policy should never be easy.
 It should always be hard in order to keep the banks in your hands all the time we have found that it is best always to fight inflation.
-Employment policy is up to the government"; strongly held fixed FX conviction (ECU peg), tenders resignation upon FIM float in 1991, see further Jonung et al. (2009) and Kuusterae and Tarkka (2011, II, 466ff.); Fran ce G. Rouland 1865 to 1878 Dove/Pragmatist [B] Career politician with no background in financial matters: "Rouland's position in the bank seems to have been to de- fend loyally but not strenuously the government's point of view in the Conseil General, accepting the decisions of the latter, independently of whether they were in favor or against the government's will" ((Einaudi, 2001, 137); see also Bouvier (1988).
-Plessis (1985, 328ff.) is more nuanced: Rouland a "neophyte who develops no original ideas on money or banking" ("Mais ce neophyte n'exprime point d'idee originale sur la monnaie et la banque"), but from at least 1867 leans more and more towards the Regents rather than the government: de facto opposes Minister Rouher over Credit Mobilier emergency aid in September 1867; P. Magnin G. Pallain 1882 to 1897 Dove/Pragmatist pre-BdF voting record in French Senate is center-left, in- cluding support for Adolphe Thiers, against monarchists, but moderate fiscal policies in Ministry of Finance, ac- cused of "favoritism" towards capitalists in context of rentes issuance, see Robert et al. (1891, 222); Close con- nections to leftist Union Republicaine, later entry into C. de Freycinet cabinet, see further Ortiz-Serrano (2018, 349); Asserts before U.S. Congress in 1008 that he would "help" 1898 to 1920 Dove/Pragmatist Asserts before U.S. Congress in 1908 that he would "help" Credit Lyonnais and other banks in times of crisis, sup- ports role of BdF as de facto "bank of banks", (Aldrich, 1908, 3, 10, 25); further: Blancheton (2014).
-C. Moret 1931 to 1934 Hawk Appointed by Poincare's center-left government, but strong hawkish/sterilizing views prevail at BdF in in- terwar period, see Moure (1991, 141) and Eichengreen (1992); Moret draws sharp criticism from commercial banks for pushing competitive policy during crisis, but defends independent bank outlook in private responses - ("far from a bank of banks"), see Gonjo (1996, 312f.);
+Employment policy is up to the government"; strongly held fixed FX conviction (ECU peg), tenders resignation upon FIM float in 1991, see further Jonung et al. (2009) and Kuusterae and Tarkka (2011, II, 466ff.); Fran ce G. Rouland 1865 to 1878 Dove/Pragmatist [B] Career politician with no background in financial matters: "Rouland's position in the bank seems to have been to defend loyally but not strenuously the government's point of view in the Conseil General, accepting the decisions of the latter, independently of whether they were in favor or against the government's will" ((Einaudi, 2001, 137); see also Bouvier (1988).
+Plessis (1985, 328ff.) is more nuanced: Rouland a "neophyte who develops no original ideas on money or banking" ("Mais ce neophyte n'exprime point d'idee originale sur la monnaie et la banque"), but from at least 1867 leans more and more towards the Regents rather than the government: de facto opposes Minister Rouher over Credit Mobilier emergency aid in September 1867; P. Magnin 1882 to 1897 Dove/Pragmatist pre-BdF voting record in French Senate is center-left, including support for Adolphe Thiers, against monarchists, but moderate fiscal policies in Ministry of Finance, accused of "favoritism" towards capitalists in context of rentes issuance, see Robert et al. (1891, 222); Close connections to leftist Union Republicaine, later entry into C. de Freycinet cabinet, see further Ortiz-Serrano (2018, 349); G. Pallain 1898 to 1920 Dove/Pragmatist Asserts before U.S. Congress in 1908 that he would "help" Credit Lyonnais and other banks in times of crisis, supports role of BdF as de facto "bank of banks", (Aldrich, 1908, 3, 10, 25); further: Blancheton (2014).
+C. Moret 1931 to 1934 Hawk Appointed by Poincare's center-left government, but strong hawkish/sterilizing views prevail at BdF in interwar period, see Moure (1991, 141) and Eichengreen (1992); Moret draws sharp criticism from commercial banks for pushing competitive policy during crisis, but defends independent bank outlook in private responses - ("far from a bank of banks"), see Gonjo (1996, 312f.);